Thomas John Dennis

 Correspondent: Mr. Okey Ofoma.

-Catherine Walker, Assistant Keeper of Maritime History, Aberdeen Maritime Museum; Dr. Sue Sutton, Archivist, Henry Martyn Centre London; Joan Harding Editor's Secretary, Hastings and St. Leonards Observer; Roger Bristow Information Services Librarian, Hastings Library; John Goodfellow Author and Historian; Richard Christmas Compiler Crockford's Clerical Directory London; Michael Ade, Archivist, The Anglican Communion, London; Michele Sigg, archivist, Dictionary of African Christian Biography, Canada; Rachel Rowe, archivist, Church Missionary Society (CMS) Photographic Collection; Philippa Bassett, Archivist, University of Birmingham Special Collections; Elizabeth Hammond, Secretary, The Argus Newspaper, Hastings.
+Catherine Walker, Assistant Keeper of Maritime History, Aberdeen Maritime Museum; Dr. Sue Sutton, Archivist, the Cambridge Centre for Christianity Worldwide; Joan Harding Editor's Secretary, Hastings and St. Leonards Observer; Roger Bristow Information Services Librarian, Hastings Library; John Goodfellow Author and Historian; Richard Christmas Compiler Crockford's Clerical Directory London; Michael Ade, Archivist, The Anglican Communion, London; Michele Sigg, archivist, Dictionary of African Christian Biography, Canada; Rachel Rowe, archivist, Church Missionary Society (CMS) Photographic Collection; Philippa Bassett, Archivist, University of Birmingham Special Collections; Elizabeth Hammond, Secretary, The Argus Newspaper, Hastings.

 This article, received in 2008, was originally the Centenary Booklet published by the Egbu Diocese in Owerri Province, Nigeria.
 The author is A. C. Stuart Donald, trustee, lay representative, and eventually elected secretary to the Trustees of St. Andrew’s Cathedral, Aberdeen, for over twenty years.
 He retired in 2003 to become Keeper of the Aberdeen Diocesan Library and Honorary Archivist.